Custom window and door flashings manufactured at Coating Lab Auckland

 Profile Options

-We offer both standard profiles and custom-made to spec.
+We stock common profiles and can fabricate custom sizes to match your project requirements.
 All profiles can be made to drawing or sample.
 If you have architectural plans, we work from those dimensions.
 If you are matching existing flashings, bring a sample and we will replicate the profile.

 Colour Options